The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 During nesting season (Aug - Nov) solitary turtles arrive almost every night at Ostional and sometimes the rare and endangered giant leatherback turtles

 and green sea turtles come to nest as well.

-On a daytime walk on the beach you see lots of white shreds from broken turtle eggs and crowds of black vultures sitting in wait for hatching turtles or picking and scratching impatiently with their beaks in the sand to get to the tasty eggs.
+On a daytime walk on the beach you see lots of white shreds from broken turtle eggs.
+Crowds of black vultures sit in wait for hatching turtles or they pick and scratch impatiently with their beaks and feet in the sand to uncover the tasty eggs.

 At night, when there is an arribada, you must check in with the ranger booth at the southern end of Ostional where you pay the entrance fee of $ 10.
 No flashlights or flash photography is permitted.

 Ostional is a short drive from Nosara.
-From the Beaches of Nosara, drive 2 kms until the turnoff to Santa Marta to the left.
-From here it is 7 kms to Ostional.
-A bridge leads over the Nosara river but there is only a hanging bridge for people over the Rio Montaña.
-Cars have to ford the river which can be impossible in rainy season.
-Tour operators will have a second vehicle on the other side of the river.
+From the turnoff to Santa Marta it's only 7 kms to Ostional.
+In rainy season however it's not always possible to get there with a car.
+Though there are now bridges over the Rio Nosara and Rio Montaña there is 1 km before Ostional another small river to cross which in rainy season can be a deep mud hole.
+Tour operators will have a second vehicle on the other side of that river and you walk over on a small hanging bridge.
 Most hotels in Nosara arrange tours to Ostional when there is an arribada.

 Coming from the north, a road goes to Ostional south-west from Santa Cruz or south from Junquillal via Marbella and San Juanillo.
-For most of the year this road is in rather good condition, but Sept/Oct a 4x4 is advisable.
+For most of the year this road is in rather good condition, but in September and October a 4x4 is necessary.

 From Santa Cruz a bus runs daily at noon time to Ostional (3 hours) and returns to Santa Cruz at 5 am.